uboslinux/ubos-docs/sphinx/releases/beta13/release-notes/index.rst

 * ``ubos-install`` with a swap partition may put the root file system on a device that is inconsistent with the device in the bootloader configuration.
 To fix, edit the bootloader configuration (e.g. change ``/dev/sda2`` to ``/dev/sda3``).

+* If you run ``ubos-admin update``, and UBOS reboots the system as part of this process, your deployed site(s) may not automatically reappear.
+Don't panic!
+(It turns out we `missed some quotes <https://github.com/uboslinux/ubos-admin/issues/409>`_.)
+To fix this situation and restore your sites, apps and data, log into your device, and execute ``ubos-admin update-stage2``.